littlefattyminion/5m-data-1.3-sql-basic-ddl/lesson.md

 ```

 Rename column 'name' to 'code' in table classes.
+## not able alter due to the foreign key
+## We can change to sequence on how to alter the column before linking the foreign key.
 ```sql
 ALTER TABLE lesson.classes RENAME name TO code;
 ```

 ## Part 4 - Tables vs Views